nuntiodev/go_hera_client/README.md

 # go-hera
-A Golang SDK for Nuntio Block APIs.
+A Golang SDK for Hera.
 Goto our [docs](https://docs.nuntio.io) to read more.